-In this important role, Seth is responsible for driving Mission’s success as the premier health care provider in South Orange County through the growth of high-quality clinical services and delivering exceptional patient experience.
-He oversees all aspects of acute care services at the Mission Viejo and Laguna Beach hospital campuses, as well as Mission’s clinics, ambulatory centers and other associated business lines.
+In this important role, Seth is responsible for driving Providence Mission’s success as the premier health care provider in South Orange County through the growth of high-quality clinical services and delivering exceptional patient experience.
+He oversees all aspects of acute care services at the Mission Viejo and Laguna Beach hospital campuses, as well as Providence Mission’s clinics, ambulatory centers and other associated business lines.

-Seth joined Mission Hospital after serving as President of Franklin and St. Francis Hospitals in Milwaukee, Wisconsin, which are part of Ascension, the nation’s largest Catholic Health system.
+Seth joined Providence Mission Hospital after serving as President of Franklin and St. Francis Hospitals in Milwaukee, Wisconsin, which are part of Ascension, the nation’s largest Catholic Health system.
 He had operational and strategic oversight of the executive teams, quality, safety, patient satisfaction, financial performance and community engagement.

 For the past two consecutive years, the Orange County Business Journal honored Seth as one of the OC 500 and a distinguished member of the 2020 Directory of Influence.
 In 2016, Seth was recognized as one of the 50 Rising Stars in Healthcare under 40 by Becker’s Hospital Review.
-Additionally, he was named to the Madison in Business Magazine “40 under 40” list, and recognized as the Wisconsin Young Healthcare Executive of the Year in 2012 by the American College of Healthcare Executives.
+Additionally, he was named to the Madison In Business Magazine “40 under 40” list, and recognized as the Wisconsin Young Healthcare Executive of the Year in 2012 by the American College of Healthcare Executives.

 While Seth takes incredible pride in his work, he says his greatest accomplishment is his family.
 Seth, and his wife, Nicole, have two young boys who share his passion for golf and Wisconsin Badger sports.

 Terry Wooten, MHA - Executive Director, Operations

 Terry Wooten serves as Executive Director of Operations – Support Services reporting directly to the Chief Executive.
 Wooten is responsible for overall planning, development, coordination, implementation, and management of all administrative functions, services, and related business development activities.
 He is focused on ensuring high levels of customer service, strong physician partnerships and an engaged workforce in the delivery of care and services.
 Over the last 20 years, Wooten has held a variety of roles within the St. Joseph Health System most recently as Vice President of Clinical Supply Chain for St. Joseph Health.